 At Stanhope Park Veterinary Hospital, we treat a vast variety of companion animal species on a daily basis, and have been doing so for many years now.
 Whilst we recognise that some of these species may pose more of an anaesthetic risk than cats or dogs, it goes without saying that we always use safe and modern drugs and techniques, and keep up-to-date with the ever advancing field of veterinary medicine.
 When it comes to neutering of small companion animal species, we always advise in the best interest of the patient, and frequently the health and behavioural benefits of neutering far outweigh the risks that may be involved with elective surgery.

-As well as the species described above, we have also successfully neutered various other species, such as hedgehogs, gerbils, hamsters and sugar gliders!
+As well as the species described above, we have also successfully neutered various other species, such as hedgehogs, gerbils, rats, hamsters and sugar gliders!